Bernstein spectral method for quasinormal modes and other eigenvalue problems: The SpectralBP package

 \section{The \texttt{SpectralBP} package}

 The \texttt{SpectralBP} package uses the properties of the Bernstein basis, written to streamline the calculation of the eigenvalues and eigenfunctions of \eqref{eq:fullproblem}.
-It is primarily distributed as a \texttt{Mathematica} paclet, and may be downloaded from https://github.com/slashdotfield/SpectralBP.
+It is primarily distributed as a \texttt{Mathematica} paclet and is publicly available \cite{spectralbp}.

 \texttt{SpectralBP} commands are documented, and the package is bundled with two tutorial notebooks.
 After installation, the details and options of each command may be explored by prefixing a command with a question mark, as in \texttt{?GetModes}, similar to built-in commands in \texttt{Mathematica}.